13 November 2024

 [[Sister Laurel, I was thinking what you said about God never speaking with a denigrating or sneering attitude.
 God judges evil and sin though.
 He clearly doesn't like these, so what is the difference?
 How about God hating sinners?]]

-Good question, so thanks for that!
+Good questions, so thanks for that!
 My sense of the difference between the two is that saying no to sin and evil, and disliking or even hating these (meaning disliking completely with one's whole self), does not disparage or denigrate the person involved in the sin or evil.
 God does whatever God does with love and that means with respect.
 So, while God may hate sin and evil, he loves his creation, especially including those who do and are therefore diminished by the sin.
 When we imagine God sneering at someone or something, it seems to me that we are coloring the images with our own emotions and feelings.
 Let me say that that, of course, is not unusual, but part of discernment (or preparing for discernment) is working with and through the feelings and emotions that color the way we perceive things so we can appreciate the situation in a more objective (and perhaps more Godlike) way.
 Feelings can cause us to react to things rather than respond to them.
-But God, who possesses himself perfectly and without distortion or diminution, for that reason responds with, and as, perfect self-gift.
-That means the One who is Love-in-act never simply reacts, and so too, never sneers nor denigrates even as (he) pronounces awesome judgments.
+But God, who possesses himself perfectly and without distortion or diminution, for that reason responds with, and as, a perfect self-gift.
+That means the One who is Love-in-act never simply reacts, and so too, never sneers at nor denigrates even as (he) pronounces awesome judgments.

 When we speak about having our responses touched with sin or evil (and this can certainly include various attitudes!), for instance, we are speaking about one being in some sense or another, in bondage to, tied to, or hampered by something that prevents us from truly being the person God has called us to be.
 It may be anger, fear, resentment, grief, or any number of things caused by woundedness, trauma, etc., that bind us, but these bonds will distort our responses to make them more reactive than they (or we) are meant to be.
 When that happens, our "no" to something we may (perhaps rightly) not approve of, becomes tinged with the colors of our own wounds and personal distortions.
 A simple "no" may become personal denigration, and a simple statement of disagreement morphs into a sneer.
 I hope you see what I mean.